dasikha/bor-lend-graph/README.md

   DB_PASS=YOURPASSWORD
 ```

 * Run `npm run migrate` in the main folder of this repository, in a new terminal window.
-This will create 5 tables of the borrowerlender database with some dummy data.
+This will create 5 tables of the borrowlend database with some dummy data.

 ## Basic Requirements